-MassDOT should start with a pilot program to provide discounted tolls to drivers who drive off-peak.
+In addition to hastening the ongoing congestion study and producing a draft report, MassDOT should embrace a pilot program to provide discounted tolls to drivers who drive off-peak.
 This would free up road space for those who need to drive during rush hour.

 What do experts say?

 - Traffic congestion is taking a toll on Boston.
-Should Boston take a toll on congestion? asks a recent article on Boston.com
+Should Boston take a toll on congestion? asks a February 2018 article on Boston.com

-- In 2017, Greater Boston Drivers Spent An Average Of 60 Hours In Traffic During Peak Times, according to a recent story at WBUR.org
+- In 2017, Greater Boston Drivers Spent An Average Of 60 Hours In Traffic During Peak Times, according to a February 2018 story at WBUR.org